einsteinliu/einsteinliu.github.io/_posts/2016-10-11-LSTM_Lecture-en.md

 **Another problem is sometimes the images are classified correctly wrongly.**

-What that means?
+What does that mean?

-For example in the competition of ImageNets, some one want to classify a image, showing two people playing ping-pong ball,  he classified the image to "ping-pong ball" correctly.
+For example in the competition of ImageNets, someone wants to classify an image, showing two people playing ping-pong ball,  he classified the image to "ping-pong ball" correctly.

 But the ping-pong ball in this image is flying very fast and its shape is stretched, which is astonishingly classified as "ping-pong ball" correctly.
-Does it means that his algorithm is very good and robust?
-Not really, the reason that his algorithm classified the image to "ping-pong ball" is not because it recognize the stretched ball  but simply it recognized the ping-pong table in the image.
+Does it mean that his algorithm is very good and robust?
+Not really, the reason that his algorithm classified the image to "ping-pong ball" is not because it recognise the stretched ball  but simply it recognised the ping-pong table in the image.

 Which means, for the training set, we only provide the class(caption) of "ping-pong ball" but not "ping-pong table".
-But both of the ball and table always appear at the same time, the training algorithm consider the content of table as a ball.
-Then we can imagine that if we want the algorithm to classify a image showing a man is playing ping-pong against the wall, it will fail.
+But both of the ball and tables always appear at the same time, the training algorithm considers the content of table as a ball.
+Then we can imagine that if we want the algorithm to classify an image showing a man is playing ping-pong against the wall, it will fail.

 **The last stage: Q&A, most of the questions are boring**